DuncanCragg/OnexOS/README-App.md

 ### What's it like to use?

 You build everything in OnexOS from simple coloured panels - echoing the simplicity and power of Minecraft's blocks.
-Both 3D room walls and furniture and 2D messages and lists are built from these flat panels.
+Both 3D room walls and furniture and 2D messages and documents are built from these flat panels.

 ### What's novel about it?